engineerriddick/Cipher-Steganographic-Image/README.md

 ## 🖼️ Output

 The resulting steganographic image will be saved as `steganographic_img_cat.jpg`.
 The image will appear identical to the original when viewed, but the hidden text can be revealed using simple tools.
+However, please note that while the image appears the same, the number of bytes in the file will have changed.

 ---